8 Natural Alternatives to Dish Soap & Dishwasher Detergent

 Baking soda is the product of a thousand uses and works well on dishes in a pinch.

-• To use, make a thick scouring powder by adding a bit of water to about half a cup of baking soda.
+• Make a thick scouring powder by adding a bit of water to about half a cup of baking soda.

 Since baking soda doesn’t kill bacteria, we recommend following this up with the vinegar and hot water soaking method listed above.